Shalmalidp/etsypages-11NM/Readme.md

 ## Deliverables

-1. Push to Github and comment with a link to your repo & deployed version
+1. Push to Github and comment with a link to your repo & deployed version--COMPLETED
-2. Close the Issue
+2. Close the Issue --COMPLETED

 ## Normal Mode
 Re-Create An Etsy Page - https://www.etsy.com/search?q=whiskey

 1. Utilize the data for whatever search term you use - [DATA HERE](https://api.etsy.com/v2/listings/active?api_key=h9oq2yf3twf4ziejn10b717i&keywords=whiskey&includes=Images,Shop
 2. We haven't covered how to fetch data using JavaScript, so just copy the data and store it in a variable.